Jean Galea

 Up until recently and even to quite some extent today, the asset portfolio of many retail investors will prevalently consist of a standard range of assets.
 This would often include property, vehicles, company stocks and bonds, retirement accounts and insurance, term deposits and bank accounts.
 These portfolios are, more often than not, partly backed by loans from a local legacy bank.

-Over the past decade or so, with the onset of P2P lending and domain flipping in synch with the rise of blockchain technology and the evolving space of crypto (including DeFi, DAOs and NFTs), the menu available to retail investors has been growing exponentially.
+Over the past decade or so, with the onset of P2P lending and domain flipping in synch with the rise of blockchain technology and the evolving space of crypto, the menu available to retail investors has been growing exponentially.
 Not only that – this new era has unwrapped a whole raft of opportunities for new investors who are just making their debut, regardless of their walk of life and net worth.

 And with this ever-expanding array of investment opportunities, it is inevitably becoming increasingly complex to systematically keep track of one’s scattered investments, not to mention their current market value.
 Keeping a manual track via a spreadsheet might cut it for some time, but the longer the list of investments, the harder this will become.